BillyXYB/Diverse-Score-Distillation/README.md

 ## Installation

 This project is based on [Threestudio](https://github.com/threestudio-project/threestudio).
-Please see the installation gudie from [Threestudio](https://github.com/threestudio-project/threestudio).
+Please see the installation guide from [Threestudio](https://github.com/threestudio-project/threestudio).

 ## Run 3D Generation